 • DF1 Master Mode

 In this mode, the gateway acts as a master on the subnetwork, using the DF1 protocol.
 The serial communication takes place in a query-response fashion.

-See also "DF1 Protocol Mode" on page 50.
+For information about this mode, see "DF1 Protocol Mode" on page 49.